Stories behind the stores

 Asked to describe Wellington women’s style, Chris Hales is an expert.
 The founder of Goodness on College Street, and designer of a fashion label, Goodness, Chris says: “Wellington women look for quality garments and fabrics.’’
 Her store bursts with a desirable selection of European brands, smart tailoring and textural knits, shoes and accessories.

 Chris is an advocate of slow fashion, so her Goodness garments and the brands she buys are timeless, able to be added to wardrobes over the years.
 She started her own label to design for customers seeking smart, tailored garments, especially for tall women like her.
 Since 2005, Chris has made twice yearly trips to South China to work with a small family tailoring team who transform her designs from sketches into garments.
 “You don’t have to be 20 to wear Goodness, but don’t have to dress like you’re not,’’ Chris says.

 On the first floor of a heritage building on Willis Street, refugees pedal sewing machines in what is thought to be the CBD’s only garment factory.
-Olivia, from Myanamar, Queen, from Sri Lanka, Nasium, from Somalia, and Victoria, from Columbia, work for Nisa, the social enterprise making underwear out of organic, ethically sourced cotton.
+Olivia, from Myanmar, Queen, from Sri Lanka, Nasium, from Somalia, and Victoria, from Columbia, work for Nisa, the social enterprise making underwear out of organic, ethically sourced cotton.

-Nisa was the brainchild of former lawyer Alisha Watson, who set out to a create a not-for-profit fashion business which gives refugee women jobs, while also helping them improve their English and make new friends.
+Nisa was the brainchild of former lawyer Alisha Watson, who set out to create a not-for-profit fashion business that gives refugee women jobs, while also helping them improve their English and make new friends.
 Nisa’s organic cotton briefs and bralettes come in a range of colours and styles and the women make about 70 to 80 items a day - only as much as they expect to sell to minimise waste.